bradyjoslin/assembllm/workflows/weather/README.md

 ### Step 3

 A post script is defined immediately after the tools call which parses the structured data response.
+We use an [Expr map function](https://expr-lang.org/docs/language-definition#map) because we receive a JSON array response from OpenAPI, which allows handling responses that contain multiple locations.

 ```yaml
     post_script: |